ARMmbed/utest/README.md

 Please note that this is a purposefully lean test harness, only dealing with test execution and providing default reporting handlers.
 It specifically does not support auto-discovery of test cases and does not provide you with test macros or other convenience functions.
 Instead, the macros in the [unity module](https://github.com/ARMmbed/unity) can be used for this purpose.
 However, you are not required to use these, and can use your own macros if you wish.

-It is recommended to use C++11 lambda functions (with an empty closure!) to make the specification a lot simpler to write.
-Please note, that ARMCC 5 does not fully support lambda functions, so this is only recommended for targets that require GCC exclusively.

 Furthermore, test failure recovery through the use of exceptions or `longjmp` is not supported; the test will either continue and ignore failures or die by busy-waiting.

 ## Theory of Operation